kitnil/awesome/README.md

 ## TeX

+- [markdown-mode-guide](https://github.com/jrblevin/markdown-mode-guide) - Guide to Markdown Mode for Emacs
+- [paredit-cheatsheet](https://github.com/joelittlejohn/paredit-cheatsheet) - A new, scalable source document for the Paredit Cheatsheet available as a png on the Emacs wiki
 - [milewski-ctfp-pdf](https://github.com/hmemcpy/milewski-ctfp-pdf) - Bartosz Milewski's 'Category Theory for Programmers' unofficial PDF and LaTeX source
 - [LaTeX-examples](https://github.com/MartinThoma/LaTeX-examples) - Examples for the usage of LaTeX
 - [mcb](https://github.com/math-comp/mcb) - Mathematical Components (the Book)